Network effects in default clustering for large systems: Well-posedness of the model and main results

 then for any $A \in \mathfrak{B}(\mathcal{P})$ and $B \in \mathfrak{B}({\mathbb{R}_{+}})$, $\bar{\mu}$ is given by

 \end{theorem}

-\begin{proof}[Proof of Theorem \ref{T:MainTheorem}] The ingredients of the proof are in Sections \ref{S:Tightness}, \ref{S:LimitCharacterization} and \ref{S:Uniqueness}.
-In Section \ref{S:Tightness} we prove that the family $\{\mu^N\}_{N\in \mathbb{N}}$ is relatively compact (as a $D_E[0,\infty)$-valued random variable).
+\begin{proof}[Proof of Theorem \ref{T:MainTheorem}] The ingredients of the proof are in Sections \ref{S:LimitCharacterization} and \ref{S:Uniqueness}.
+In Section \ref{S:LimitCharacterization} we state that the family $\{\mu^N\}_{N\in \mathbb{N}}$ is relatively compact (as a $D_E[0,\infty)$-valued random variable).
 Therefore $\{X,\mu^N\}_{N\in \mathbb{N}}$ is also relatively compact.
-If we denote by $(X,\bar{\mu})$ an accumulation point of one of its convergent subsequences, then the computations of Section \ref{S:LimitCharacterization} show that it will satisfy (\ref{Eq:LLN}).
-The results of Section \ref{S:Uniqueness} show that $\bar{\mu}$ is actually unique and is actually given by (\ref{Eq:LLN_Characterization}).
+Hence, it (or a subsequence) converges in distribution to a stochastic process $(X,\bar{\mu})$.
+By the Skorokhod representation theorem, one can find a probability space and realizations, still denoted for convenience, $\{X,\mu^N\}_{N\in \mathbb{N}}$ and $(X,\bar{\mu})$ such that $(X,\mu^N)$ converges almost surely to $(X,\bar{\mu})$.
+By the calculations in Section \ref{S:LimitCharacterization} we obtain that $(X,\bar{\mu})$ will satisfy (\ref{Eq:LLN}).
+The results of Section \ref{S:Uniqueness} show that $\bar{\mu}$ is actually unique and given by (\ref{Eq:LLN_Characterization}).
+The pair $(Q_i(t),\lambda_t^{*}(\hat{p}),i=1, \ldots,r)$ exists and is unique via Lemma \ref{uniqueQ}.
 These results complete the proof of the theorem. \end{proof}

+The operator $\mathcal{L}_1 f$ represents the idiosyncratic risk of the default intensity and notice that a killing term $-\lambda f$ is also included due to the defaults.
+The operators $\mathcal{L}_2^{x} f$ and $\mathcal{L}_3^{x} f$ represent the effect of the exogenous risk $x=X_t$.
+The most intriguing term, perhaps, is the nonlinear term of the equation $\langle\iota\nu, \bar{\mu}_t\rangle_E \cdot \langle \mathcal{L}_4 f, \bar{\mu_t}\rangle_E$, which is the term responsible for the contagion effects and possible default clusters.
+In particular, as we shall also see in the numerical experiments of Section \ref{S:Numerics}, larger values of the contagion vector parameter (element-wise) $\beta^C$ lead to larger mean losses in the overall pool as well as in individual levels of interaction.
+In addition, the mean impact on given names from system wide defaults is larger when the associated contagion parameter $\beta^C$ is larger.
+The limiting term $\langle\iota\nu, \bar{\mu}_t\rangle_E \cdot \langle \mathcal{L}_4 f, \bar{\mu}_t\rangle_E$ is a sum of $r$ components, which shows the need to have $r$ bounded for the limiting procedure to go through.
+Potential weakening of this is discussed in the Conclusions Section \ref{S:Conclusions}.